Sammis Reyes

 Sammis Daniel Reyes Martel (born October 19, 1995) is a Chilean professional football tight end and former basketball player.
-The first player from Chile to play in the NFL, Reyes grew up playing basketball as a youth member of their national team before moving to the United States on an athletic scholarship at 14.
+The first player from Chile to play in the National Football League, Reyes grew up playing basketball as a youth member of their national team before moving to the United States on an athletic scholarship at 14.
 He played college basketball for the Hawaii Rainbow Warriors, Palm Beach Panthers, Tulane Green Wave, and Loyola Wolf Pack.

 Despite being a student in the United States, Reyes continued to play with the Chile national team before deciding to switch to football after failing to qualify for the 2019 FIBA Basketball World Cup.
 He joined the NFL's International Player Pathway (IPP) program in 2021 and signed with the Washington Football Team that season, making a few game appearances on special teams before being released the following year due to injuries.
 Reyes has also been a member of the NFL's Chicago Bears, Jacksonville Jaguars, and Minnesota Vikings.

-Career

-Basketball
+Personal life

 Sammis Daniel Reyes Martel was born on October 19, 1995, in Talcahuano, a port city in the Greater Concepción metropolitan area of Chile.
-His family moved to Santiago shortly after, where Reyes grew up playing soccer and basketball with aspirations to play in the NBA.
+His family moved to Santiago shortly after, where Reyes grew up playing soccer and basketball.
 At the age of nine he joined the Boston College Sports Club, a member of the Liga Nacional de Básquetbol de Chile, prior to being recruited to join the Chile national basketball team two years later.
 He was a member of the Boston College team that were runners-up of the 2014 Campioni del Domani, a Chilean youth basketball tournament.

 While on a US tour with the Chilean youth national team in 2010, Reyes was scouted by American recruiters and offered a scholarship to attend Westlake Prep, a school in the Miami metropolitan area.
 He accepted and left Chile by himself at age 14 to attend the following year.
 He arrived knowing almost no English and had to quickly learn it, which he did through exposure from film and music.
 During this time he met and befriended Alex Rifkind, the son of music entrepreneur Steve Rifkind, while playing together in an Amateur Athletic Union basketball circuit.
 Reyes eventually moved in with the Rifkinds and transferred to North Broward Preparatory School in Coconut Creek, Florida, after briefly attending Saint Andrews School in Boca Raton due to Westlake Prep shutting down.